Register of Electors - Annual Electoral Canvass

 (a) be resident at a qualifying address in the area;

-(b) state their nationality and be a British or other Commonwealth Citizen, a Citizen of the Republic of Ireland, or a Member State of the European Union (see list attached at the end of this page)
+(b) state their nationality and be a British or other Commonwealth Citizen, a Citizen of the Republic of Ireland, or a Member State of the European Union

 (c) not subject to any legal incapacity to vote (age apart)